nqngo/talks/slides/practical_zero_trust/what-is-zero-trust.md

 - Like _"Cloud"_ - depends on what you want to hear.
 - An (architectural) design mentality.
 - Born from combination of processes and technologies.
-- A unfied experience for staffs, partners and users.
+- A unified experience for staffs, partners and users.
 - Reduced management complexity.
 ---